Demon105856e/shellcode_process_injection/README.md

 You can get meterpreter sessions through this, also you can inject shellcode into Microsoft Defender's process and can get System level privilages

+You can add any of the shellcode in this code i have added the reverse_tcp shell code into this you can add yours

-Note :- Don't use this shellcode in unethical way
+Note :- Please don't use this shellcode in unethical way